Over the next three years, we'll be taking our work to six cities across North America.

 PUBLIC EVENTS

-Monday, October 23, 7:30 pm at Portland State University (PSU) with Oregon Jewish Museum and Center for Holocaust Education (OJMCHE) – performance of The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad
+Thursday, November 14, 7-8:30 pm at the Museum of Jewish Montreal – reading of selections from The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad

 What can a play from sixteenth century England tell us about how antisemitism and other prejudicial beliefs operate in our world today?